Top five sound bars for music

 Go wireless

-One of the main reasons that you might want to use a sound bar as your living room hi-fi is that many models now allow you to connect them to your home wi-fi network and use them as part of a multi-room audio system.
-They can do this in a few ways:
+One of the main reasons you might want to use a sound bar as your living room hi-fi is that many models can be connected to your home wi-fi network and used as part of a multi-room audio system.
+You can do this in a few ways:

 Chromecast built-in